 The mission of Bikes for the World is to make affordable, good quality used bicycles available to low-income people in developing countries.
 These donated bikes provide better transport for work, education, and health care.
-Bikes for the World also generates additional skilled employment in bike repair and maintenance overseas, and provides satisfying environmental and humanitarian service opportunities for volunteers locally in the DC Metro region.
+Bikes for the World also generates additional skilled employment in bike repair and maintenance overseas, and provides satisfying environmental and humanitarian service opportunities for volunteers locally in the Washington, DC Metro region.

 This year has already been a big one for Bikes for the World, Taylor Jones, our Chief Operating Officer, has been appointed Executive Director.
 With his expertise in international program work, strong leadership skills and experience in the bike industry and a solid knowledge of Bikes for the World, he’s the perfect person to move the organization forward.
 Keith Oberg, our founder has retired.
 As Executive Director Emeritus, he sits on our board and still helps out at collections and loadings.